If you installed Friendica in the

 The default branch to use is the

-stable branch, which is the stable version of Friendica.
+master branch, which is the stable version of Friendica.

 It is updated about four times a year on a fixed schedule.